aws/dcv-color-primitives/README.md

 DCV Color Primitives provides C bindings.
 A static library will be automatically generated for the default build.

-In order to include DCV Color Primitives inside your application library, you need to:
-* Statically link to dcv_color_primitives
+In order to include DCV Color Primitives inside your application library, you need to statically link to dcv_color_primitives
-* Link to ws2_32.lib, userenv.lib, bcrypt.lib and ntdll.lib, for Windows
-* Link to libdl and libm, for Linux

 The API is slightly different than the rust one.
 Check dcv_color_primitives.h for examples and further information.